 Frequently Asked Questions About Japan Travel

-Is Japan safe for solo female travelers?
+Is Japan safe for solo female travellers?

 Absolutely!
 I have personally found Japan as one of the safest countries to travel as a solo female traveler.
 Here are a few reasons why: